-KPMG LLP were appointed as the Company's auditor for the year ended 31 March 2020.

-A resolution to re-appoint the auditors for external audit services will be proposed at the Orbit Group Limited Annual General Meeting.
+KPMG LLP were appointed as the Company's auditor for the year ended 31 March 2021.
+This is the final year of the current contract for external audit services and this service will be retendered later this year.
+A resolution to reappoint the Group's auditors will be proposed at the Annual General Meeting.